Follow us on Instagram!

 Rowena Tam

-Rowena Tam (she/her), MA, C.C.C., is a drama therapist, researcher, and guest living and working in Tiohtiá:ke/Mooniyaang/Montreal, on unceded Kanien’kehá:ka territory.
+Rowena Tam (she/her) is a drama therapist, artist, researcher, Canadian Certified Counsellor and guest living and working in Tiohtiá:ke/Mooniyaang/Montreal, on unceded Kanien’kehá:ka territory.
 Rowena has clinical experience working in public and private practice with frontline workers at Indigenous-serving organizations, immigrant and refugee youth, women in prison, as well as neurotypical and neurodiverse children and adults.
-Rowena is a member of the North American Drama Therapy Association’s Cultural Humility, Equity and Diversity Committee (CHEDC).
+Rowena’s doctoral research focuses on interweaving decolonizing methodologies in drama therapy and the use of drama therapeutic interventions to honour the dignity and stories of Black, Indigenous and racialized women involved with the criminal in/justice system.
+Rowena served as Chapter President from 2019-2021 and remains on the Board as Past-President

 Audrey-Anne Frenette